Benue State: Infrastructure and transportation

 The Federal government is also remodelling and expanding the Makurdi Airport to become the largest agricultural cargo airport in the country.

 The rivers Benue and Katsina-Ala only need to be dredged and a modern river port built at Makurdi, Turan, Buruku and Katsina-Ala to transport goods all over the nation since the state is at the middle of the country.
 Ships are sighted very occasionally offloading cargo for Benue company at the Abinsi jetty.

-The eastern rail line connects Makurdi, Otukpo, Taraku, Utonkon and Igumale with the rest of the country.
+The Eastern rail line north from Enugu across the Benue River by the Makurdi Rail Bridge (1932) to Nasarawa State connects Makurdi, Otukpo, Taraku, Utonkon and Igumale with the rest of the country.
 Altogether, about 180 km of rail line traverses the state.